 Joseph Pilates believed that focusing on breathing was vital.
 “It is tragically deplorable,” he once said, “to contemplate the millions who have never mastered the art of correct breathing.”

 Pilates is not just about great posture and a rock-hard core.
-It is more than just a physical exercise, and can radically enhance mental, emotional and spiritual wellbeing.
+It is more than just a physical exercise, and can radically enhance mental, emotional and spiritual well being too.

 The benefits of Pilates are far-reaching.
 Through the development and maintenance of the entire system of body, mind and spirit, practitioners of Pilates are able – both literally and figuratively – to walk taller.